Basis of Estimating

 The scientific or engineered method is customarily used with depreciation, amortization, warranties and extraordinary items such as contingencies.
 This method involves application of scientific principles.
 With depreciation, the utility of equipment is matched against the value reduction in fair market value in comparison to the actual physical use of the device.
 Since most pieces of equipment comprise hundreds of parts with some parts having longer life expectations than others, the value change reflects an algorithm of multiple cost charges.

 Take for example the purchase and use of marine craft.
 A typical small fishing boat (< 100′ in length) with an engine room and a regular maintenance schedule will have an estimated life of 15 to 20 years or about 50,000 hours of operation.
-So an accountant can simply divide the total cost of the boat by 50,000 to derive a value of depreciation per hour of use.
+An accountant can simply divide the total cost of the boat by 50,000 to derive a value of depreciation per hour of use.
 Here is a schedule for one boat in a fleet over eight years.

 TECUMSEH FISHERIES, INC.